Any user of the Migration App.

-A: On the dashboard for any Migration Job, there’s a blue link in the upper right corner to Download report.
+A: On the Details page for any migration job, there’s a blue link in the upper right corner to Download report.
 Click on that to be redirected to the /Shared/Migrations folder on your Egnyte file server, where the report will be posted.
-From there, right-click on the file to download it and open it in Excel.
+From there, right-click on the CSV file to download it and open it in Excel.

 Creating a Migration Job